IQSeC-Lab/PQC_IoT/tutorial/Explanation.md

 **AES_TAG_SIZE:** Defines the size of the authentication tag as 16 bytes (128 bits), ensuring integrity in AES-GCM encryption

-The authentication tag is used to ensure data integrity and authenticity by verifying that the ciphertext hasn't been tampered with during transmissio or storage.
+The authentication tag is used to ensure data integrity and authenticity by verifying that the ciphertext hasn't been tampered with during transmission or storage.

 ##
 ## What is AES-GCM?